Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Step-by-step procedure

 \subsubsection{Finding the width and weight of a quasiparticle or Drude peak}

-It can be very useful to be able to tell directly from $G_{in}(i\omega_n)$ if the system is metallic and to have an estimate of the width and weight of the quasiparticle peak, or of the Drude peak in the case of optical conductivity.
-This information can then be used to determine the optimal frequency step around $\omega=0$, and also to build a good default model.
+Let us assume we know $G_{in}(i\omega_n)$ either directly, or from the Fourier transform of $G_{in}(\tau)$ (see Sec. \ref{sec:TF_Gtau} below).
+It can be very useful to be able to tell directly from $G_{in}(i\omega_n)$ if the system is metallic and to have an estimate of the width and the weight of the quasiparticle peak, or of the Drude peak in the case of optical conductivity.
+This information can then be used to determine the optimal frequency step around $\omega=0$.